stdll/stdll/README.md

 - 🏗️ designing system architectures,
 - 📝 writing documentation,
 - 💻 coding,
-- 🤝 bringing together IT architecture and software development.
+- 🤝 bringing together IT architecture and software engineering.

 Personally I'm dabbling in other fields: